 Nurse staffing and shift planning also benefit from better forecasting and exception handling, but healthcare organizations should still distinguish optimization recommendations from autonomous labor decisions.
 The more directly the workflow affects patient coverage and labor policy, the more explicit the review step needs to be.

-Mini Experiment: Prior Authorization Packet Prep Before/After
+Mini Experiment: Prior Authorization Packet Prep Before and After

 StepBefore the agentAfter the agentHuman checkpoint